 The Student Emergency Fund was established to financially assist medical students who are experiencing a temporary hardship due to a significant life event.
 Details about the Student Emergency Fund.

 Learn how to make a gift that provides tax benefits and even life income.
 Discover the best gift option to meet your goals whether it be a direct gift, bequest, charitable gift annuities, charitable remainder trust, memorial or endowment, retained life estate or charitable lead trust.
-Follow the title hyperlink or contact Gunnar Crowell, Director of Planned Giving at 801-587-1183
+Would you like us to contact you.
+Email us

 To inquire about additional opportunities to support the School of Medicine call the School of Medicine Alumni Relations Office at (801) 585-3818 or send an email attention Kristin Anderson.